bbauska/css-mastering-css/README.md

 <pre>animation-iteration-count: number &#124; infinite &#124; initial &#124; inherit</pre>

-animation-direction property: The animation-direction CSS prop- erty specifies whether the animation should be played in reverse on alternate cycles or not.
+<p><b>animation-direction</b> property: The animation-direction CSS property specifies
+whether the animation should be played in reverse on alternate cycles or not.</p>

-The syntax of this property is given as:
+<p>The syntax of this property is given as:</p>

 <pre>
 animation-direction: normal &#124; reverse &#124; alternate
 &#124; alternate-reverse &#124; initial &#124; inherit
 </pre>

-animation-fill-mode property: The animation-fill-mode property defines how a CSS animation should apply styles to the target before and after it is executing.
+<p><b>animation-fill-mode</b> property: The animation-fill-mode property defines how a CSS animation should
+apply styles to the target before and after it is executing.</p>

-The syntax of this property is given as:
+<p>The syntax of this property is given as:</p>

 <pre>
 animation-fill-mode: none &#124; backwards &#124; forwards